tamagui/tamagui/next.md

 ---

 (potentially 1.0)
+  - try using react-native-web $css object support for classnames
   - animation accept useAnimatedStyle
   - reduce bundle size by sharing accessibility prop validity and a few others
     - see https://discord.com/channels/909986013848412191/909986013848412194/1006909946010542221